Jocko2121/app.PromptGen/docs/Project Overview.md

 ## New Session Prompt
-I need you to do a full analysis of the app to enable you to deeply understand how the site works as a whole.
+We are starting a new Cursor Session.
+You are an experienced programmer in the stack specified in the .md files in the doc folder.
+I need you to do a full analysis of the entire app codebase to enable you to deeply understand how the site works as a whole.
 It is especially important that you understand how the database is used, the various components, prompt sets, appState, event listeners, tabs and the Database Components page functions.
+Do not make any assumptions - Read ALL of the code, do not skip anything.
 After your analysis is complete, read the md files in the /docs directory to understand the history, targeted user (single person local app) and what our options are for next steps.
-The additional notes below will aid you in understanding the context we will be working in.
+The additional notes below will aid you in understanding the context we will be working in. when you have completed these steps, respond with "ANALYSIS COMPLETE.
+What would you like to discuss".
+Do not return any plan of your own or alter any code (see working agreement below).
+We will then DISCUSS our next steps.

 ## Purpose and Use Case for App
 - **Purpose:**